 An introduction to tests and measurement in an educational setting.
 Students will construct the knowledge and understanding needed for selecting, administering, diagnosing, evaluating and reporting results of standardized and informal techniques of measurement.
 This course will review definition, concepts and current issues in measurement.
-Formerly offered as EDU 2050.
-Students may not receive credit for both EDU 2050 and TED 2830.
+(Formerly offered as EDU 2050.
+Students may not receive credit for both EDU 2050 and TED 2830.)
+Prerequisite: Departmental permission required.